datalad/datalad/docs/source/design/user_messaging.rst

 More specifically, raise an exception when:

-1. A command's parameter specifications are violated
+1. A DataLad interface's parameter specifications are violated
 2. An additional requirement (beyond parameters) for the successful running of a command, function, or process is not met